soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 - For free and public samples, we require the source where you obtained it.
 We can often clear the rights with the website directly.
 - For remixes, you must have a remix license provided by the original rightsholder.
 - For covers, you must have a mechanical license.
-- All documentation must be verifiable with trusted agencies — i.e., don’t give a PDF that only says "song approved."
+- All documentation must be verifiable with trusted agencies (i.e., don’t give a PDF that only says "song approved.)"

 ---